The scheme is provide your pet with:

 The deadline for nominations is the 12th January 2018.

 Animals who do differ with firework phobias will display a range of problems, varying from those animals who simply bark at the fireworks to try and make them go away, those that hide from them, those that show obvious signs of distress, right through to those that appear to “freeze”.
 For us as owners, these signs can be greatly distressing to see.
 Yet for the animals this fear will not only cause emotional trauma, but often lead to physical injuries as well.

 So what do we, as pet owners, do to try and reduce the problems our animals suffer due to firework phobias?
 Simply put, there is not one simple solution.
 Yet, by adopting numerous strategies, we should be able make this time of year easier for our cats and dogs.

 The following strategies may apply to a greater or lesser extent to certain individual situations, and often many different approaches need to be taken at the same time.

-1. If at all possible avoid the fireworks, which is easier said than done these days.
+- If at all possible avoid the fireworks, which is easier said than done these days.
 If you do have a friend who lives in a remote area consider spending time with them on the worst of the fireworks, for example when the local display is on.
-Sadly, we all known that now firework night seems to last many weeks.
+Sadly, we all known that now firework “night” seems to last many weeks.

-6. Create a safe haven cover an indoor crate with a blanket and put their bedding and one or two familiar toys inside.
+- Create a “safe haven” cover an indoor crate with a blanket and put their bedding and one or two familiar toys inside.
 This will become a darkened den for them in which to hide, but it’s a good idea to try to get them used to this area before firework season.

-9. Pheromone treatments area available such as Adaptil.
-These are available as a plug-in, collar and now a tablet and may help some dogs, but not all.
+- Pheromone treatments area available such as Adaptil for dogs and Feliway for cats.
+These are available as a plug-in, collar and now a tablet and may help some animals, but not all.